Italian occupation of Corsica: Resistance

-Resistance by the Corsicans increased during the Italian occupation.
-The mission secrète Pearl Harbour (secret mission Pearl Harbor) commanded by Roger de Saule, arrived from Algiers on 14 December 1942 on the Free French submarine Casabianca (Capitaine de frégate Jean l'Herminier).
-The mission co-ordinated the local Maquis that merged as the Front national in which communists were most influential.
+Initially there was no Resistance by the Corsicans, but after the first months it started to increase during the occupation.
+The mission secrète Pearl Harbour (secret mission Pearl Harbor) commanded by Roger de Saule, arrived from Algiers on 14 December 1942 on the Free French submarine Casabianca (Capitaine de frégate Jean L'Herminier).
+The mission co-ordinated the local Maquis that merged as the Front national in which the communists were most influential.
 The R2 Corse network was originally formed in connexion with the Gaullist resistance in January 1943.
 Its leader, Fred Scamaroni, failed to unite the movements and was later captured and tortured, committing suicide on 19 March 1943.
-In April 1943, Paulin Colonna d'Istria was dispatched from Algeria by de Gaulle to unite the movements.
+In April 1943, Paulin Colonna d'Istria was dispatched from Algeria by Charles de Gaulle to unite the movements.
 By early 1943, the Maquis was sufficiently organised to request arms deliveries.
-The Maquis leadership was reinforced and morale was boosted by six visits by Casabianca, carrying personnel and arms, later supplemented by air drops.
-The Maquis became more ambitious and established control, especially over the countryside, by the summer of 1943.
+The Maquis leadership was reinforced and morale was boosted by six visits by Casabianca, bringing personnel and arms, later supplemented by air drops.
+The Maquis became more ambitious and gained control of considerable territory, especially the countryside, by the summer of 1943.
 In June and July 1943 the Organizzazione per la Vigilanza e la Repressione dell'Antifascismo (OVRA) the Italian fascist secret police and Black Shirts began mass repression, in which 860 Corsicans were jailed and deported to Italy.
-On 30 August, Jean Nicoli and two French partisans of the Front National were shot in Bastia, by order of an Italian Fascist War Tribunal.
+On 30 August, Jean Nicoli and two French partisans of the Front National were shot in Bastia, by order of an Italian war tribunal.